-Supplemental Executive Retirement Plan-The Company maintains a supplemental executive retirement plan (SERP) for five active key executives.
+Supplemental Executive Retirement Plan - The Company maintains a Supplemental Executive Retirement Plan (SERP) for five active key executives.
 The plan provides for target retirement benefits, as a percentage of pay, beginning at age 60 or after ten years of service and are paid as a monthly benefit for a ten-year period.
 The target percentage is 50% of pay based on the executives' average monthly compensation during any five calendar years during which the executives' compensation is highest during participation.
 Benefits under the SERP are vested 20% for each year of service and are 100% vested after five years of service.
-At December 31, 2007 and 2006, the Company had accrued \$2,119,000 and \$1,336,000, respectively, for the expected benefits under the SERP which are included in the consolidated balance sheets under the caption "Accrued interest and other liabilities."
+At December 31, 2008, all participants were fully vested.
+At December 31, 2008 and 2007, the Company had accrued \$2,834,000 and \$2,119,000, respectively, for the expected benefits under the SERP which are included in the consolidated balance sheets under the caption "Accrued interest and other liabilities."